Brendan Bracken: Business and political career

+He joined the publishing company Eyre & Spottiswoode and, in 1925, became a director of the company.

+In 1926, he was the founding editor of The Banker, and magazine and bankers still name their respected annual Bank of the Year awards "Brackens" in his honour.
+The Banker features a regular column called "Bracken", focusing on providing views and perspectives on how to improve the global financial system.
+He edited the Financial News, and The Practitioner before being promoted to managing director of The Economist in 1928.

 Many of his early magazine stories included a political flavour, and he commissioned articles from a wide range of politicians such as Churchill and Benito Mussolini.
 Business and politics permanently overlapped in his life, like that of the career of his occasional friend Lord Beaverbrook.
 He needed politicians for stories and they needed the publicity his publications gave.
 A supporter of Churchill from 1923, who was out of Parliament and in his political wilderness, Bracken was invited to join Churchill's "Other Club".
 Their lives changed from the outbreak of the Second World War in 1939.

-In 1926, he was the founding editor of The Banker, and magazine and bankers still name their respected annual Bank of the Year awards "Brackens" in his honour.
-The Banker features a regular column called "Bracken", focusing on providing views and perspectives on how to improve the global financial system.